kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 **Centering**

-	:index:`Centering` moves the coordinate system to a new reference point, usually the origin of the coordinate system in :math:`K` variables (i.e. in :math:`K`-dimensional space).
+	:index:`Centering <single: centering>` moves the coordinate system to a new reference point, usually the origin of the coordinate system in :math:`K` variables (i.e. in :math:`K`-dimensional space).
 Mean centering is effective and commonly used: after mean centering the mean of every column in |Xraw| will be exactly 0.0.
 An example of mean centering was given in the :ref:`food texture example <LVM_food_texture_example>`.

 	As we learned in the section on :ref:`univariate data analysis <SECTION-univariate-review>`, the mean has a low resistance to outliers: any large outlier will distort the value of the mean.
 So users often resort to trimming their data and then mean centering.
 In this regard, centering each column around its median is a better choice.
 We recommend :index:`median centering <single: centering, about median>` as it avoids the trimming step, and simultaneously highlights any outliers.